 St. John's College of Liberal Arts and SciencesQueens Campus

-If you are an intellectually curious student with interests that span various fields of inquiry, the Master of Arts (M.A.) in Liberal Studies at St. John’s University offers you the opportunity to pursue multidisciplinary graduate education.
+If you are an intellectually curious student with interests that span various fields of inquiry, the Master of Arts (M.A.) in Liberal Studies at St. John’s offers you the opportunity to pursue multidisciplinary graduate education.

 The program features four tracks: